isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 of the PLD during lesson time to improve classroom management and support effective teaching and learning.
 <br>
-<br>b) Mobile Device Management Service: This facilitates the updating and
+<br>b) Mobile Device Management Service: To help update and manage the PLD,
-managing of the PLD, protects the PLD from malicious software, and protects students from objectionable internet content.
+protect the PLD from malicious software, and protects students from objectionable internet content.
 <br>
-<br>(c) Usage Management Service: This enables the school and/or parents/guardians
+<br>(c) Usage Management Service: To enable school and/or parents/guardians
 to better supervise and set helpful limits for students’ use of PLD after school.</p>
 <h4>Cyber Wellness</h4>
-<p>In rolling out the PLD, MOE is aware of concerns regarding students’ cyber
+<p>Parents/guardians may have concerns regarding students’ cyber wellness
-wellness.
-The DMA allows the school to manage this by:&nbsp;</p>
+with the introduction of the PLD.
+The DMA allows the school to manage this by:</p>
-<p>(a) collecting data on usage by the student, such as the amount of time
+<p>(a) collecting data on usage by the student, such as the websites assessed
-spent on each application,&nbsp;
+on the PLD,&nbsp;
 <br>(b) monitoring, filtering and limiting the type of websites accessible
 to the student, and
 <br>(c) placing restrictions on students’ screen time in order to prevent